Do AirPods Work with Android Phones? (How to Connect)

 - Learn how to pair Apple’s AirPods to an Android phone.

 - Because Apple makes the AirPods, some features only work for iOS devices.
-Below, we have identified which features work or don’t work on Android.

 Do AirPods Work With Android Devices?